nchain-innovation/overlay-network/docs/Step_by_step_application_setup.md

 ![Swagger](../docs/diagrams/example-app.png)

-# 3) Check the System Status
+## 3) Check the System Status

+Click on the Application Swagger interface, then under `Status`:

-1. Expand the `Status` section of the Swagger interface.
+1. Expand the `Status` endpoint.
 2. Click on the "Try it out" button
 3. Click on the "Execute" button